zesk/build/docs/tools/prompt.md

 Tools to work with the shell prompt `PS1`

+- `bashPromptModule_binBuild` is a module for `bashPrompt` which sets the Zesk Build home depending on your current directory
+- `consoleDefaultTitle` can be used as a module to set the current title

+Examples:

+    bashPrompt bashPromptModule_binBuild consoleDefaultTitle
+    bashPrompt --colors "$(bashPromptColorScheme forest)"

 <!-- TEMPLATE header 2 -->
 [⬅ Top](index.md) [⬅ Parent ](../index.md)
 <hr />

+## Functions

 ### `bashPrompt` - Bash prompt creates a prompt and adds return code status